 As part of these measures to improve air quality, the European Commission has adopted proposals for daughter legislation under Directive 96/62/EC.
-The first of these directives to be enacted, Council Directive 1999/30/EC, has been passed into Irish Law as S.I.
-No 271 of 2002 (Air Quality Standards Regulations 2002), and has set limit values which came into operation on $17^{th}$ June 2002.
+The obligations under the first of these Directives , Council Directive 1999/30/EC, was initially transposed into Irish law under the Air Quality Standards Regulations 2002 (since revoked), which set limit values which came into operation on 17^{th} June 2002.
 The Air Quality Standards Regulations 2002 detail margins of tolerance, which are trigger levels for certain types of action in the period leading to the attainment date.
-The margin of tolerance varies from 60% for lead, to 30% for 24-hour limit value for $PM{10}$ , 40% for the hourly and annual limit value for $NO_2$ and 26% for hourly $SO_2$ limit values.
+The margin of tolerance varies from 60% for lead, to 30% for 24-hour limit value for PM{10} , 40% for the hourly and annual limit value for NO_2 and 26% for hourly SO_2 limit values.
 The margin of tolerance commenced from June 2002, and started to reduce from 1 January 2003 and every 12 months thereafter by equal annual percentages to reach 0% by the attainment date.
 A second daughter directive, EU Council Directive 2000/69/EC, has published limit values for both carbon monoxide and benzene in ambient air.
-This has also been passed into Irish Law under the Air Quality Standards Regulations 2002.
+This was passed into Irish Law under the Air Quality Standards Regulations 2002.

 The most recent EU Council Directive on ambient air quality was published on the 11/06/08 which has been transposed into Irish Law as S.I.
 180 of 2011.
-Council Directive 2008/50/EC combines the previous Air Quality Framework Directive and its subsequent daughter directives.
-Provisions were also made for the inclusion of new ambient limit values relating to PM2.5.
+Council Directive 2008/50/EC combines the previous Air Quality Framework Directive and its subsequent daughter directives as set out above.
+Provisions were also made for the inclusion of new ambient limit values relating to PM{2.5}.
 The margins of tolerance specific to each pollutant were also slightly adjusted from previous directives.
 In regards to existing ambient air quality standards, it is not proposed to modify the standards but to strengthen existing provisions to ensure that non-compliances are removed.
-In addition, new ambient standards for PM2.5 are included in Directive 2008/50/EC.
-The approach for PM2.5 was to establish a target value of 25 $\mu$ g/m3, as an annual average (to be attained everywhere by 2010) and a limit value of 25 $\mu$ g/m3, as an annual average (to be attained everywhere by 2015), coupled with a target to reduce human exposure generally to PM2.5 between 2010 and 2020.
-This exposure reduction target will range from 0% (for PM2.5 concentrations of less than 8.5 $\mu$ g/m3 to 20% of the average exposure indicator (AEI) for concentrations of between 18 - 22 $\mu$ g/m3).
-Where the AEI is currently greater than 22 $\mu$ g/m3 all appropriate measures should be employed to reduce this level to 18 $\mu$ g/m3 by 2020.
+In addition, new ambient standards for PM{2.5} are included in Directive 2008/50/EC.
+The approach for PM{2.5} was to establish a target value of 25 μg/m3, as an annual average (to be attained everywhere by 2010) and a limit value of 25 μg/m3, as an annual average (to be attained everywhere by 2015), coupled with a target to reduce human exposure generally to PM{2.5} between 2010 and 2020.
+This exposure reduction target will range from o% (for PM{2.5} concentrations of less than 8.5 μ g/m3 to 20% of the average exposure indicator (AEI) for concentrations of between 18 - 22 μg/m3).
+Where the AEI is currently greater than 22 μg/m3 all appropriate measures should be employed to reduce this level to 18 μg/m3 by 2020.
 The AEI is based on measurements taken in urban background locations averaged over a three year period from 2008 - 2010 and again from 2018-2020.
-Additionally, an exposure concentration obligation of 20 $\mu$ g/m3 was set to be complied with by 2015 again based on the AEI.
+Additionally, an exposure concentration obligation of 20 μg/m3 was set to be complied with by 2015 again based on the AEI.